Enovinx/rmod/README.md

 # RMod

-This is likely going to be no longer maintainted since solutions such as open code have made it irrelevant.
+This is likely going to be no longer maintainted since solutions such as open codes desktop app have made it irrelevant and looking back this was kinda poorly made anyway .

 RMod is a desktop AI coding workspace built with Electron + React for **Roblox development**.
 It connects to OpenRouter models, lets you chat with an agent about your project, and can read/write files directly in a selected project folder.